airbnb/okreplay/src/docs/index.md

 Stable versions of Betamax are available from the Maven central repository.
 Stable and development versions are available from the [Sonatype OSS Maven repository][sonatype].
 To install with your favourite build system see below:

+Please note the Maven group changed between versions 1.0 and 1.1.
+Make sure you are specifying the group `co.freeside` when referencing Betamax in your build.

 ### Gradle

 To use Betamax in a project using [Gradle][gradle] add the following to your `build.gradle` file: